 Woman Killed By Mountain Lion In Colorado; First Such Killing In Over 25 Years

-In the afternoon of the first day of the new year, January 1, 2026, a female hiker was reportedly found dead on the Crosier Mountain trail in Larimer County, Colorado.
+In the afternoon of the first day of the new year, January 1, 2026, a female hiker was found dead on the Crosier Mountain trail in Larimer County, Colorado.

 Other hikers who reported finding the woman’s body informed authorities that there was a mountain lion seen within 100 yards of the deceased woman.
+This mountain lion was scared away by the hikers, who threw rocks at it before tending to the victim who was already deceased.

 At approximately 12:15 p.m. that day, officers with Colorado Parks & Wildlife and the Estes Park Police Department, as well as deputies from the Larimer County Sheriff’s Office and firefighters with the Glen Haven Area Volunteer, responded to the scene.